Student Classifications

 Visiting Students

-Students who are not under disqualification from any college or university may enroll in the summer sessions or on a space available basis in the regular semester as a visiting student.
+Students who are not under disqualification from any college or university who may enroll in any semester (fall, spring, winter and/or summer) as a visiting student.
 A certificate of good standing and approval of transfer credit by the student’s institution may be requested.

 Senior Citizens